 Of course, the door to the church was unlocked, and George was pleased to find that inside it retained none of the evil atmosphere that had characterised his last two visits.
-Actually, it was quite warm and welcoming; almost cosy, you might say.
+On the contrary, it was quite warm and welcoming; almost cosy, you might say.
 But there was nothing at all cosy about what Ellie said next.

 "I want you, George Osgood, and I want you now.
 Let's do it on the altar.
-It will be so deliciously wicked, like that poet, Percy Shelley, fucking Mary Shelley on her mother's grave in St Pancras Churchyard."
+It will be so deliciously wicked, like that old poet, Percy Shelley, fucking Mary Shelley on her mother's grave in St Pancras Churchyard."

-Ellie propelled George across the transept until he stumbled backwards against the smooth stone pedestal to lay sprawled on its flat top.
-Then, tugging violently at his belt, she tore down his trousers and Y-fronts, before hitching up her dress and perching on top of him, cowgirl style12.
-A vision of that old painting by Fuseli of a woman with a demonic, ape-like creature crouching on her chest popped involuntarily into his mind, and he could almost feel the little red devils that cavorted in the window above ogling him and jabbing at him with their long, sharp sticks.
+Ellie propelled George across the transept until he stumbled backwards against the smooth stone pedestal to lay sprawled across the altar's predella table.
+Then, tugging violently at his belt, she tore down his trousers and Y-fronts, before hitching up her dress and perching on top of him, cowgirl style.
+A vision of that old painting by Fuseli depicting a woman with a demonic, ape-like creature crouching on her chest popped involuntarily into his mind, and he could almost feel the little red devils that cavorted in the window above ogling him and jabbing at him with their long, sharp sticks.

 Ellie arched her back, moving her hips in a circular motion that finally caused George to lose all control in an amazing sensation of pent-up release, like the throbbing of a hose when a kink has been shaken out.
 But there was something wrong.
 When he looked up at her, Ellie's face had changed - was still changing - into something else.
 Something awful.
 Her once lovely features were morphing into a long snout and snarling fangs.
-Her dress had split, exposing leathery skin, her fingers had grown long and were tipped with with sharp claws, and from her back there had sprouted a great pair of bat-like wings.
-George could hear the screams a split-second before he realised that they were coming from him, as the thing that was once Ellie Swanson dropped down from the altar and dragged him violently out of the church, his head bouncing on the hard flags, his bare backside scraped along the floor, and his body battered as it collided with the angular bench ends of the church pews.
-Outside, he felt himself gripped by the thing's talons and, with a sound like a sheet tearing in the wind, he was carried up, flying high above the church and away across the London skyline.
+Her dress had split, exposing leathery skin, her fingers had grown long and were tipped with sharp claws, and from her back there had sprouted a great pair of bat-like wings.
+George heard the screams a split-second before he realised that they were coming from him, as the thing that was once Ellie

-12 George could scarcely believe his eyes when he saw that Ellie was wearing nothing underneath her dress, he'd seen pictures of course, and stuff in films and on TV, but never such a thing in the wild, so to speak.
+George could scarcely believe his eyes when he saw that Ellie was wearing nothing underneath her dress.
+He'd seen pictures of course, and stuff in films and on TV, but never such a thing in the wild, so to speak.